 - Preschoolers may work on color by number.

-- The older crown can do simple addition or even a compound word match up.
+- The older crowd can do simple addition or even a compound word match-up.

 If this is a hit, play all week using the variations!
 I like to keep fun ideas on repeat.

 Breakfast Invitations are simple learning games to begin the day with play.

 Color by Number Activities for Physical and Mental Growth

 Color by number activities are wonderful not just for entertainment but for development.